Bobby Bowden, led Florida State football dynasty, dies at 91

-Bobby Bowden, the folksy Hall of Fame coach who won 377 games and built Florida State into one of college football’s great dynasties with two national championships, has died.
-He was 91.
+Bobby Bowden, the folksy Hall of Fame coach who built Florida State into an unprecedented college football dynasty, has died at the age of 91.

 Bobby’s son, Terry, confirmed to The Associated Press that his father died at home in Tallahassee, Florida, surrounded by family early Sunday morning.

-”It was truly peaceful,” Terry Bowden said in a text message to AP.
+“It was truly peaceful,” Terry Bowden said in a text message to The AP.

-”I’ve always tried to serve God’s purpose for my life, on and off the field, and I am prepared for what is to come,” Bowden said at the time. ”My wife, Ann, and our family have been life’s greatest blessing.
+“I’ve always tried to serve God’s purpose for my life, on and off the field, and I am prepared for what is to come,” Bowden, a devout Christian, said at the time.
+“My wife, Ann, and our family have been life’s greatest blessing.
 I am at peace.”

 With Southern charm and wit, Bowden piled up 377 wins during his 40 years as a major college coach, from tiny Samford — his alma mater, then known as Howard College — to West Virginia and finally at Florida State, where he went 315-98-4.
 The Seminoles were a force during his 34 seasons as coach, winning 12 Atlantic Coast Conference championships and national titles in 1993 and 1999.

-Florida State had an unprecedented run of 14 consecutive seasons (1987-2000) finishing the season ranked in the top five of The Associated Press college football poll under Bowden.
+Florida State had an unmatched run of 14 consecutive seasons (1987-2000) finishing ranked in the top five of The Associated Press college football poll under Bowden.

 “Florida State University has lost a legend in the passing of Bobby Bowden,” university President John Thrasher said in a statement.
 “Coach Bowden built a football dynasty and raised the national profile of Florida State University, and he did it with class and a sense of humor.”